chinenual/Chinenual-VCV/README.md

 * [Tintinnabulator](#tintinnabulator) - Produce a harmonized pitch from an input chord and melody using Arvo Pärt-style tintinnabulation.

-* [NoteMeter](#notemeter) - a polyphonic metering module that displays note names from V/Oct inputs.
+* [NoteMeter](#notemeter) - a polyphonic metering module that displays note names, voltages or frequencies from V/Oct inputs.

 * [Inv](#inv) - Produce a chromatically inverted V/oct pitch relative to a specified "pivot" pitch.